gwleuverink/phost/README.md

 ## About

-Phost is a email debugging tool and local SMTP server, developed primarily in PHP. instead of sending your development emails to Mailtrap or MailHog, you can use Phost to debug your emails inside a beautiful self-contained desktop app.
+Phost is a email debugging tool and local SMTP server, developed primarily in PHP.
+Instead of sending your development emails to Mailtrap or MailHog, you can use Phost to debug your emails inside a beautiful self-contained desktop app.

 We leverage a powerful stack of modern technologies: